troperville

 Kermit: We're all back together... even you guys who weren't in the montage!

-• Minion with an F in Evil: Bobo
+• Minion with an F in Evil: Bobo.

 "So... do you think we're working for the bad guy?"

-• Misplaced a Decimal Point: At the end of the telethon, the Muppets have raised $9,999,999 - one dollar short of the $10 million they need to save their theater.
+• Misplaced a Decimal Point: At the end of the telethon, the Muppets have raised $9,999,999 — one dollar short of the $10 million they need to save their theatre.
 As Richman gloats, Fozzie bangs his head against the money counter in despair.
 The display flickers, rolls, and resets... revealing that the decimal point wasn't displaying correctly, and that they actually raised only $99,999.99.

 • Moment Killer: Gary and Walter have been inseparable their whole lives, but Gary tells Walter that he's taking Mary to Los Angeles for their tenth anniversary.
 Walter, despondent at being left behind but trying to buck up, asks for them to send a postcard from Muppet Studios.
 Gary says he can't do that because Walter's coming along.
 Walter asks if that won't be a problem.
 Gary assures him Mary is fine with it and that she says, "the more, the merrier!"
 Several scenes later, he arrives to pick up Mary, and we see him spring on Mary that Walter is coming along.
 Mary is less than okay with it and says she wanted them to have some alone time (in the hopes Gary would propose).